Duck528/cvwin/README.md

 _Note:_ The current distribution on the NuGet Gallery repository only includes binaries for x86 and x64 (for Visual Studio 2015), but not for ARM.

-There are also static library versons:
+There are also static library versions:

     Install-Package opencv.win.native.static